-We’ve used sheet music to make ornaments before, and I love how charming they looked.
 I played the piano for years in my youth, so I kind of have a soft spot for sheet music.
-I find sheet music to be charming and rustic and somewhat romantic.
-At this time of year, it tends to have a festive, holiday feel about it too, so I like to use it when I’m crafting with the toddlers and preschoolers in December.
+I find sheet music charming and rustic and somewhat romantic.
+At this time of year, it tends to have a festive holiday feel about it too, so I like to use it when I’m crafting with the toddlers and preschoolers for Christmas.
+I have a bunch of old music books that are worn beyond belief, so I use some pages from those when we’re making sheet music crafts.
+You can see last year’s simple sheet music Christmas ornaments in this post.

 To make our sheet music Christmas tree ornaments, you’ll need: